 Deposits, Withdrawals, and Payments

 When it comes to funding your account, Binance was originally a ‘crypto-only’ exchange.
 By this, I mean that you could only deposit and withdraw funds using a cryptocurrency.
-This forced first-timers to have to purchase Bitcoin from an alternative site like Coinbase or eToro, and then transfer the funds into Binance.
+This forced first-timers to have to purchase Bitcoin from an alternative site like Kraken or eToro, and then transfer the funds into Binance.